Where to buy ducklings or ducks for your backyard or small farm

 Option 1: Large/national breeders and hatcheries

 Metzer Farms and Murray McMurray Hatchery are probably the two most well-known, large-scale duck breeding operations in the US.
-(Holderread’s used to be the gold standard for duck breeding work in the U.S., but they’ve largely shut down after the founders transitioned into retirement.)
+(Holderread’s Waterfowl Farm, another hatchery that would ship ducklings, used to be the gold standard for duck breeding work in the U.S., but they’ve largely shut down after the founders transitioned into retirement.)

-Over the years, we’ve ordered two rounds of ducklings from Metzer Farms and have had only good experiences to report, but there is an inherent risk any time you order live animals to be shipped by mail.
-(See below.)
+Over the years, we’ve ordered two rounds of ducklings from Metzer Farms and have had only good experiences to report.
+However, there is an inherent risk any time you order live animals to be shipped by mail: the arrival of dead or critically ill ducks.

 Pros:

-• You can order sexed runs (examples: all females, all males, 4 females and 1 male).
+- You can order sexed runs (examples: all females, all males, or male/female mix.)

 Cons:

-You can also opt to order fertilized duck eggs from the same operations in order to eliminate the risk of “death by mail,” but you won’t be able to get a sexed run since eggs do not have genitalia.
-(Ha.)
+You can also opt to order fertilized duck eggs from the same operations in order to eliminate the risk of “death by mail,” but you won’t be able to get a sexed run when you order your eggs.

 Option 2: Farm supply stores